yiisoft/yii2/docs/guide/runtime-routing.md

 ### URL Rules <a name="url-rules"></a>

+A URL rule is an instance of [[yii\web\UrlRule]] or its child class.
+Each URL rule consists of a pattern used for matching the path info part of URLs, a route, and a few query parameters.
+A URL rule can be used to parse a request if its pattern matches the requested URL; and a URL rule can be used to create a URL if its route and query parameter names match those that are given.

-URL rules are objects responsible for parsing and creating URLs when the pretty URL format is used.
-You declare the URL rules by configuring them in the [[yii\web\UrlManager::rules]] property.
-The property takes an array with each element specifying a single URL rule.
-When the [[yii\web\UrlManager|URL manager]] is parsing an incoming request, it examines the rules in the order they are declared and looks for the *first* rule that matches the requested URL.
+When the pretty URL format is enabled, the [[yii\web\UrlManager|URL manager]] uses the URL rules declared in its [[yii\web\UrlManager::rules|rules]] property to parse incoming requests and create URLs.
+In particular, to parse an incoming request, the [[yii\web\UrlManager|URL manager]] examines the rules in the order they are declared and looks for the *first* rule that matches the requested URL.
 The matching rule is then used to parse the URL into a route and its associated parameters.
-Similarly, when the [[yii\web\UrlManager|URL manager]] is used to create a URL, it looks for the first rule that matches the given route and parameters and uses it to create a URL.
+Similarly, to create a URL, the [[yii\web\UrlManager|URL manager]] looks for the first rule that matches the given route and parameters and uses that to create a URL.

-The following [[yii\web\UrlManager::rules|rules]] configuration declares two URL rules.
+You can configure [[yii\web\UrlManager::rules]] as an array with keys being the patterns and values the corresponding routes.
+Each pattern-route pair constructs a URL rule.
+For example, the following [[yii\web\UrlManager::rules|rules]] configuration declares two URL rules.
 The first rule matches a URL `posts` and maps it into the route `post/index`.
 The second rule matches a URL matching the regular expression `post/(\d+)` and maps it into the route `post/view` and a parameter named `id`.

 ```php
 [